-What Are the Best Flexible Rewards Points for Free Travel?
-What Are the Best Flexible Rewards Points for Free Travel?
+The 7 Best Flexible Rewards Points You Can Use for (Nearly) Free Travel The 7 Best Flexible Rewards Points You Can Use for (Nearly) Free Travel

-What Are the Best Flexible Rewards Points for Free Travel?
+The 7 Best Flexible Rewards Points You Can Use for (Nearly) Free Travel

 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 Enrollment is required for select Amex benefits.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Offers for the Amex EveryDay® Credit Card and Chase Freedom Flex℠ are not available through this site.
+Offers for The Bilt Mastercard®, Citi Prestige® Card, Ink Business Preferred® Credit Card, Amex EveryDay® Credit Card and Chase Freedom Flex℠ are not available through this site.
 Some offers may have expired.
 Please see our card marketplace for available offers

 The key to successful rewards travel is flexibility.
-Flexible rewards points enable you to transfer points to a variety of travel partners and provide access to dozens of different rewards programs.
-When you transfer points to partners, you can book award travel to your chosen destination across a huge array of airlines and hotel brands while extracting maximum value from your rewards.
+Flexible rewards points let you transfer to a wide range of travel partners.
+This gives you more ways to book award travel to your destination while maximizing the value of your rewards.

-Determining the best flexible rewards points for travel, however, is highly subjective.
-It's dependent on your travel goals, where you live, how you spend your money, and — maybe above all — how you travel.
+Choosing the best flexible points program is highly personal.
+It depends on your travel goals, where you live, how you spend, and how you prefer to travel.

 What Are Flexible Rewards Points?